 Frequently asked questions for Practising Certificate renewal

 The total annual cost $759.
 It is made up of the annual practising certificate fee $540, and the annual disciplinary levy $219.
-The cost is the same as last year.
+The total cost ($759) is still the same as the previous two years.

 You will need to pay via your MySWRB portal (card payments will show up as Ezidebit on your bank statement).
-You can choose to pay monthly or quarterly, although you must pay an initial $200 deposit before your Practising Certificate can be renewed.
-To make the deposit, edit the payment amount in your MySWRB portal to pay this $200 deposit.
+You can choose to pay monthly or quarterly, although you must pay an initial payment of $200 before your PC can be renewed.
+To make the initial payment, edit the amount in your MySWRB portal to pay $200.
 You will need to repeat this process for every instalment throughout the year (via your MySWRB account), as this is not something we can automate on your behalf.

 You can vary the amount you pay each month or quarter, as long as it is paid off by 1 May 2026